 - Stay home if you are sick, even with mild symptoms.
-If you must leave the house while sick, wear a cloth face covering for your nose and mouth. - Wash your hands often with soap and clean water for at least 20 seconds.
+If you must leave the house while sick, wear a cloth face covering for your nose and mouth and stay at least 6 feet from others. - Wash your hands often with soap and clean water for at least 20 seconds.
 If soap and water is not available, use alcohol-based hand sanitizer with at least 60% alcohol.
 Clean your hands after sneezing or coughing, going to the bathroom, and before eating food. - When coughing and sneezing, cover your mouth and nose with your elbow or a tissue. - Avoid touching your eyes, nose, and mouth as this is how the virus gets into your body. - Clean all frequently-touched surfaces, such as counters, phones, toilets, and doorknobs daily.